9,200 households have opted for HDB lease buyback since scheme launched in 2009

 Mr Lee said the Government has organised talks and exhibitions, and also set up inquiry booths at community events to spread the word on the scheme.

-Seniors can also call the HDB branch office to arrange for a financial counselling session on the options they qualify for, such as their eligibility for different lease lengths and how much they can expect to get from the sale, he added.
+Seniors can also call the HDB branch offices to arrange for a financial counselling session on the options they qualify for, such as their eligibility for different lease lengths and how much they can expect to get from the sale, the minister added.